core staff

 Virginia Sturm, Ph.D.

-Dr. Sturm is an Associate Professor and neuropsychologist at the UCSF Memory and Aging Center in the Department of Neurology.
+Dr. Sturm is the director of the CPB and an an Associate Professor and neuropsychologist at the UCSF Memory and Aging Center in the Department of Neurology.
 She is associate director of the CPB and the director of the Clinical Affective Neuroscience Lab (CAN Lab), an affiliate of the CPB.
 After undergraduate work at Georgetown University, she received her Ph.D. in clinical psychology at the University of California, Berkeley and subsequently completed her clinical internship and postdoctoral fellowship at UCSF.
 Her research focuses on identifying the neural systems that support emotion and social behavior and how these systems break down in neurodegenerative disease.

 David Perry, M.D.

-Dr. Perry graduated from medical school at Georgetown University in Washington, DC.
+Dr. Perry is an Associate Professor at the UCSF Memory and Aging Center in the Department of Neurology.
+He graduated from medical school at Georgetown University in Washington, DC.
 He completed an internship in internal medicine and residency in neurology at the Mayo Clinic in Rochester, Minnesota where he also researched obsessive-compulsive features in dementia.
 He is Assistant Professor and neurologist at the Memory and Aging Center and participates in the evaluation and treatment of patients in the MAC clinic.
 His current area of research interest is the impact of neurodegenerative illness on reward processing.

 Nathan Morris